WenyingHe/MMFGRN/README.md

 ### The describe of the program

 ```
-The program of M3_xgb is a single model for GRN inference on time-series and steady-state data jointly.
+The program of M3_xgb.py is a single model for GRN inference on time-series and steady-state data jointly.

-The program of Fusion_model can get the global regulatory link ranking.
+The program of Fusion_model.py can get the global regulatory link ranking.
 ```